kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

 In the previous example of the `x-route-table` response header, the virtual host level header overwrites the route level header because the virtual host level header is evaluated after the route level header.
 If you set `append: true` or omit this field on the virtual host, then the route level response header (`a`) would get appended to the virtual host level header (`alphabet`).
-If we had set `append: false` on the route, since the route is evaluated before the virtual host, it would not affect the virtual host.
+If you set `append: false` on the route, the route does not affect the virtual host because the route is evaluated before the virtual host.
+In the example, the response header would stay `x-route-table: alphabet`.